cnharrison/dice-witch/README.md

   - `!roll 3d20b2`: Roll three twenty-sided dice and keep the best two
   - `!roll 5d8w1`: Roll five eight-sided dice and keep the worst one
 - Titled rolls
-  - `!titledroll 1d20`: Roll one twenty-sided die with at title.
+  - `!titledroll 1d20`: Roll one twenty-sided die with a title.
 You'll be prompted for the title after typing the command, and the roll will only be perfomed once you've given it.
 Any `!roll` can also be a `!titledroll`.
 You have 30 seconds to answer the prompt.

 # Contributing